snozbot/fungus/Docs/command_ref/itween_commands.md

 # Rotate Add # {#RotateAdd}
 Rotates a game object by the specified angles over time.

-Defined in Fungus.Commands.RotateAdd
+Defined in Fungus.RotateAdd

 Property | Type | Description
  --- | --- | ---
-_offset | Fungus.Variables.Vector3Data | A rotation offset in space the GameObject will animate to Space | UnityEngine.Space | Apply the transformation in either the world coordinate or local cordinate system _target Object | Fungus.Variables.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.Variables.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.Variables.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_offset | Fungus.Vector3Data | A rotation offset in space the GameObject will animate to Space | UnityEngine.Space | Apply the transformation in either the world coordinate or local cordinate system _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween